 In collaboration with Margaret Docker at the University of Manitoba, we are studying the genes involved in gonad development in male and female lamprey sampled at different stages of development (amnocete, juvenile (metamorphosizing) and upstream migrant.
 The release of the germline genome of the Sea Lamprey in 2018, has greatly facilitated this work; we are analyses RNA-seq data from Brook Lamprey, Northern Brook Lamprey and Sea Lamprey to identify sex and stage-specific transcripts.
 Further, since Lamprey are the earliest vertebrate to develop the pituitary, we also aim to compare the pathways employed lamprey's to differentiate the gonads to those of higher vertebrates.

 Since 2012, we have recognised the importance of ancestral genome reconstructions to inform the duplication history and processes generating gene families in vertebrates.
-Currently, we are examining the impact of large-scale genomic changes on the syntenic structure, mutation rate, and disease associations of genes located in different syntenic blocks in the human genome.
+Emanating from this work, we are examining the impact of large-scale genomic changes on the syntenic structure, mutation rate, and disease associations of genes located in different syntenic blocks in the human genome.

 HUMAN GENETIC EPIDEMIOLOGY AND POPULATION GENOMCS